digitalocean/app_action/README.md

                       ]'
   ```
 - DigitalOcean App Platform will now update your DOCR information in App Spec and then deploy your application.
-  (Please use unique tag value for DigitalOcean Container Registry Push instead of latest to avoid late push )
+  (Please use unique tag value for DigitalOcean Container Registry Push instead of latest to update DOCR update in App Spec)

 # Inputs
 - `app_name` - Name of the app on App Platform.